 High Intensity Strength Training in Nonagenarians

-Muscle dysfunction and associated mobility impairment, common among the frail elderly, increase the risk of falls, fractures, and functional dependency.
-We sought to characterize the muscle weakness of the very old and its reversibility through strength training.
-Ten frail, institutionalized volunteers aged 90 m=+-1 years undertook 8 weeks of high intensity strength training.
-Initially, quadriceps strength was correlated negatively with walking time (r= – .745).
-Fat-free mass (r=.732) and regional muscle mass (r=.752) were correlated positively with muscle strength.
-Strength gains averaged 174% m=+-31%(mean m=+-SEM) in the 9 subjects who completed training.
-Midthigh muscle area increased 9.0%m=+-4.5%.
+In a study published in the Journal of the American Medical Association, known as “High-Intensity Strength Training in Nonagenarians: Effects on Skeletal Muscle”, they sought to characterize the muscle weakness of the very old and its reversibility through strength training.
+Ten frail, institutionalized volunteers aged 90+ years undertook 8 weeks of high intensity strength training.
+What they found was that health and mobility was improved by several factors that they measured.
+Initially, quadriceps strength was correlated negatively with walking time.
+Fat-free mass and regional muscle mass were correlated positively with muscle strength.
+Strength gains averaged 174% in the 9 subjects who completed training.
+Mid-thigh muscle area increased 9%.
 Mean tandem gait speed improved 48% after training.